-We consider pets part of our families, so we know how important it can be to travel with a pet.
-We put together Gulf Shore and Orange Beach-specific tips to make vacationing with your pet as easy as possible.
-Find pet-friendly vacation rentals here.
+We consider pets to be part of our families, so we know how important it can be to travel with a pet.
+We put together Gulf Shores and Orange Beach-specific tips to make vacationing with your pet as easy as possible.
+Search our pet-friendly vacation rentals here.

 1. Call Ahead.
 You must let us know at time of booking if you plan to bring your furry friend.
 Dog-friendly reservations cannot be made on-line.